Threat assessment and management

-Threat assessment is the practice of determining the credibility and seriousness of a potential threat, as well as the probability that the threat will become a reality.
-Threat assessment is separate to the more established practice of violence-risk assessment, which attempts to predict an individual's general capacity and tendency to react to situations violently.
+Threat assessment and management (TAM) is the practice of determining the credibility, probability, and seriousness of a potential threat and, as in 'management', working with potential perpetrators to reduce the probability of completion of a violent act.
+Threat assessment is distinct from violence risk assessment, which assesses a person's general capacity and tendency for violence.
 Instead, threat assessment aims to interrupt people on a pathway to commit "predatory or instrumental violence, the type of behavior associated with targeted attacks," according to J. Reid Meloy, PhD, co-editor of the International Handbook of Threat Assessment.
 "Predatory and affective violence are largely distinctive modes of violence."

-Threat assessments are commonly conducted by government agencies such as FBI and CIA on a national security scale.
-However, many private companies can also offer threat assessment capabilities targeted towards the needs of individuals and businesses.
+Threat assessments are commonly conducted by government agencies such as the US Federal Bureau of Investigation (FBI) and educational organizations such as universities and public schools.
+US Federal data says for the 2023-2024 school year eighty-five percent of public schools have behavioral threat assessment teams or similar.